Apply for police officer roles with Police Now

 We understand and reinforce expectations of professional behaviour and openly recognise good and bad performance.

-We have a responsibility to ensure that we act in the best interests of society as a whole.
+We have a responsibility to ensure that we act in the best interests of society.

 In the application form, you’ll be asked for details allowing us to check your eligibility.
 This will include: personal information (name/DOB/address), education history, employment history, tattoos, convictions, business interests, financial position, diversity & monitoring and data protection.
 We don’t ask about your motivation to join Police Now at this stage.